faiz-gh/zev/README.md

 # Zev

 Zev is a simple, fast, and extensible compiler for the Zev programming language.
-It is written in C and uses the GCC compiler as a backend.
+It is written in C and uses the GCC compiler to generate executables.

 ## Installation